firdh0/Bootcamp_Dibimbing_Data-Engineering/Day 21_Big Data Analytics with PySpark Part 2/Assignment/README.md

     GROUP BY Loyalty_Number, Year
     ORDER BY Loyalty_Number, Year
     ```
-* **Insight Interpretation:**
-    1. Largest Contributor: Customers with a Bachelor's degree collectively contribute the most to the total flight distance.

-    2. Main Reason: This high number is likely not because each individual in this segment flies further, but because the number of customers in the "Bachelor" segment is the largest in the dataset.
-This graph shows the total (cumulative) value, not the average per customer.

-    3. High-Value Segments (Potential): The low total distance from "Master" and "Doctor" segments is likely due to their smaller population numbers.
-It's possible that if averaged, these segments would have the highest travel value per individual.

-* **Conclusion:**
-    By volume, the "Bachelor" customer segment is the most important mass market as they generate the largest total mileage.
-However, for more specific strategies such as premium offers or tiered loyalty programs, relying on this total data could be misleading.

 ### 2. Points Distribution by Loyalty Card
 * **Question:** How is the total points accumulated by customers distributed based on their loyalty card type?